arch8s/spring-2022/Glossary.md

 > _Diversity Cyber Council, also DCC_
 a 501c3 Non-Profit that serves under-represented demographics in the tech industry by facilitating education, training, and staffing opportunities to establish a sustainable and diverse talent pipeline to the workforce.

+> _Diversity_
+is a satisfying mix of ideas, cultures, races, genders, economic statuses and other characteristics necessary for promoting growth and learning among a group

 > _501c3 organization_
 is a tax-exempt nonprofit organization